elzbth-exe/docs/docs/start/underlay.en.md

 ### When there are a large number of Pods, gateway check for new Pods fails

-If there are a large number of Pods running on the same node (more than 300), it may cause packet loss due to the OVS flow table resubmit times exceeding the upper limit of ARP broadcast packets.
+If there is a large number of Pods running on the same node (more than 300), it may cause packet loss due to the OVS flow table resubmit times exceeding the upper limit of ARP broadcast packets.

 ```txt
 2022-11-13T08:43:46.782Z|00222|ofproto_dpif_upcall(handler5)|WARN|Flow: arp,in_port=331,vlan_tci=0x0000,dl_src=00:00:00:25:eb:39,dl_dst=ff:ff:ff:ff:ff:ff,arp_spa=10.213.131.240,arp_tpa=10.213.159.254,arp_op=1,arp_sha=00:00:00:25:eb:39,arp_tha=ff:ff:ff:ff:ff:ff